Aral-Sarrafi/Traffic_Sign_Classification_CNN/README.md

 * The shape of a traffic sign image is : (32,32,3)
 * The number of unique classes/labels in the data set is : 43

-#### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Some of the images from the training data set is shown below:
 ![alt text][image1]

 ### Design and Test a Model Architecture